Verity One Pre-Launchs a Blockchain-Powered Digital Credentials Platform "Verity One Credentials"

 Verity gave the example of an airline and a restaurant.
 An airline would most likely have a stricter system for establishing wellness than a restaurant that is sitting individuals at an outside table.

 The Verity One Wallet™ also enables individuals to present their health information through their health pass instead of sharing personal or sensitive information, including lab results or medical history, to a large group of individuals.

 Individuals have control over who has access to their data, so each person must give consent to release their personal health data as part of their health status.

-Therefore, an individual could choose to share medical records, or they can choose to withhold access to these results.
+Therefore, individuals could choose to share medical records or choose to withhold access to these results.
 But what they choose may impact their personal final health status.

 Additionally, individuals can choose what organizations can see their health status.

 “Trust and transparency remain paramount when developing a platform like a digital health passport, or any solution that handles sensitive personal information,” IBM stated.
 “We have a steadfast commitment to data responsibility.
 Putting privacy first is an important priority for managing and analyzing data in response to these complex times.”

 As governments across the country prepare to re-open communities, digital health passports are emerging as a technology solution that enables individuals to present their health status so they can return to their “new normal.”